sdnc/get_next_line/README.md

 char *get_next_line(int fd);
 ```

-This function takes a file descriptor(fd) as input as this will be the file where the function will retrieve the next line from
+This function takes a file descriptor(fd) as input as this will be the file where the function will retrieve the next line from.

 There are three variable declarations: